suddjian/suddjian/readme.md

 - Coding since 2008.
 - Open-source contributor and volunteer programmer for things I believe in.
-- Making weird small web things and games 🕷 :spider_web: 👾 🎿 🍕
+- Making weird small web things and games 🕷 👾 🍕
+- Can sometimes be found pondering the orb